 She spoke, “I hope you forgive me, I brought you here in hopes of make amends, I do prefer to be in a place of complete darkness as light can hurt my eyes, sorry to shut down the light from your stone, I wasn’t aware of that power.”

-Well, it would be nice if I could see you to speak.
+“Well, it would be nice if I could see you to speak.
 Why all of a sudden you are so sensitive to light?
-The place I rescued you from had dimmed light at least.
+The place I rescued you from had dimmed light at least.”

 She laughed and kept walking around me, it was becoming unsettling to only see her red face and those cat eyes, I was starting to feel the same threatening presence, so I decided to rethink on this, something wasn’t right and at some point, the light from the red stone was starting to flicker back on, like pushing through the darkness.

-Well, I find curious, that all of the sudden you can’t stand light and now you just managed to shut off the light of my stone?
-I don’t think you are, who you say you are.
+“Well, I find curious, that all of the sudden you can’t stand light and now you just managed to shut off the light of my stone?
+I don’t think you are, who you say you are.”

 “I’m sorry Demonica, I’m just very shy and honestly, I’m not comfy being seen by anybody, as you could see before, I don’t have a very pleasant aspect to show off like the other demons, I’m just a monstruous succubus.”

-You got nothing to worry about, especially your appearance means nothing to me.
-On the other hand, you seemed powerful enough to release yourself from where you were locked, did you really needed someone to release you or you just made that up?
+“You got nothing to worry about, especially your appearance means nothing to me.
+On the other hand, you seemed powerful enough to release yourself from where you were locked, did you really needed someone to release you or you just made that up?”

 A deafening silence after that.